01 · The feeling

 Don't say

-- "AI-powered" — category label, says nothing.
+- "AI-powered", a category label that says nothing.

-- "Game-changing" / "cutting-edge" — hype.
+- "Game-changing" / "cutting-edge", hype.

-- "Deadline automation" — it's deadline tracking.
+- "Deadline automation", it is deadline tracking.

 Say this instead

-- "First intake free" — true and specific.
+- "First intake free", true and specific.

-- "Ava reads your contracts" — verbs over nouns.
+- "Ava reads your contracts", verbs over nouns.

 - Concrete numbers: "under 5 minutes".